-- There is a balance of adult directed and child directed activities throughout the day. - Children are able to make choices during structured activities - such as stories or songs during the morning circle time. - Children are able to make choices during unstructured activities - such as centers and recess. - Children are permitted time to participate in academic or learning tasks of their choice without direct instruction from the teachers.
+- There is a balance of adult directed and child directed activities throughout the day. - Children are able to make choices during structured activities - such as stories or songs during the morning circle time. - Children are able to make choices during unstructured activities - such as centers and recess. - Children are encouraged and assisted in selecting and participating in activities that are functional within the routines of the day.